EMDR

 Ideal for single-incident traumas or clear traumatic memories.

-Structured and efficient.
+Structured and efficient reprocessing.

 Fast processing when safety and stability are present (typically used with clients with little trauma)

-Attachment-
+2. Attachment-

 Focused EMDR

-Designed for complex PTSD and relational wounds.
+Designed for complex trauma and relational wounds.

-Emphasizes preparation, safety, and the therapeutic relationship.
+Emphasises preparation, safety, and the therapeutic relationship.

 Respects attachment injuries and developmental wounds.